Vinnstah/AlgorithmVisualizer/README.md

 # AlgorithmVisualizer

-A Swift application for MacOS to visualize different sorting and pathfinding algorithms.
+A Swift application for MacOS to visualize different sorting and pathfinding algorithms made with TCA.